 This hormone-like activity explains vitamin D’s wide-reaching impact on health, from bone strength to immune regulation.

-Vitamin D and Testosterone
+Vitamin D and Testosterone: What’s the Link?

 Research indicates a potential link between vitamin D and testosterone production in men.
 Vitamin D receptors and enzymes involved in testosterone synthesis are present in testicular tissue, suggesting a direct role.